elastic/helm-charts/filebeat/README.md

 on localhost, could be used to snoop on network activity of other pods on the same node.

+### How do I get multiple beats agents working with hostNetworking enabled?

+The default http port for multiple beats agents may be on the same port, for example, Filebeats and Metricbeats both default to 5066.
+When `hostNetworking` is enabled this will cause collisions when standing up the http server.
+The work around for this is to set `http.port` in the config file for one of the beats agent to use a different port.

 ### How to change readinessProbe for outputs which don't support testing

 Some [Filebeat outputs][] like [Kafka output][] don't support testing using